Kryha/KryhaAgoricHackathon/README.md

 ## Limitations
 - Have to run the project with `--delay 1` because of `unimplemented errors` in the fakeChain.
 - Working with multiple wallets caused too many problems, and therefore we did not implement a transaction contract between wallets.
-- In order to demonstrate our concept with one wallet, when tokens are being used, they are also being burnt.

 ## Clone the repo
 ```git clone https://github.com/Kryha/KryhaAgoricHackathon.git```